Park Hae-soo: Career

+2007–2020: Beginnings and breakthrough

 Park started out primarily as a stage actor and has been active in both plays and musicals since his debut in 2007.
 In 2012, director Kim Jin-min saw a poster of Park for the musical Samcheon – Flower of Ruin and offered him a role in the television series God of War, which became Park's on-screen debut.
 Over the next few years, he continued to play minor and supporting roles in film and television.
 In March 2016, after gaining attention with his supporting role in the historical drama Six Flying Dragons, Park signed with BH Entertainment.

 In 2017, Park made a breakthrough in his career when he landed the lead role in the drama series Prison Playbook after director Shin Won-ho saw his performance in the play Male Impulse.
 The series was a hit and brought Park widespread recognition.

 In April 2019, Park appeared opposite IU in the anthology series Persona.
 In November 2019, he won the Blue Dragon Film Award for Best New Actor for his performance in the film By Quantum Physics: A Nightlife Venture.
-At the time, he was the oldest recipient of the award at the age of 38 (the second oldest since 2021).
+At the time, he was the oldest recipient of the award at the age of 38.

 In February 2020, Park appeared in the dystopian thriller Time to Hunt, which premiered at the 70th Berlin International Film Festival, becoming the first South Korean film to be selected for the Berlinale Special Gala.
 Director Yoon Sung-hyun cast him in the film after watching the play Male Impulse in 2017.
 Due to the COVID-19 pandemic, the film was released worldwide on Netflix in April 2020.

 In November 2020, Park appeared in prima ballerina Kim Joo-won's stage production Sagunja – Seasons of Change, which combined acting and dancing.
 Back in 2014, Kim saw Park practicing for the Korean production of Nick Dear's Frankenstein and had expressed a wish to work with him in the future.
 In preparation for Sagunja, he took ballet and modern dance classes for three months.
 Prior to that, he studied dance as part of his acting training.